iglu-contest/iglu/docs/source/index.rst

 .. image:: assets/dialog_example.png
   :scale: 50 %
   :alt:

+The task represents a cooperative asymmetric task that involves two participants: the architect and the builder.
+The architect is provided with a target structure that needs to be built by the builder.
+The architect provides instructions to the builder on how to create the target structure and the builder can ask clarifying questions to the architect if an instruction is unclear.
+This dialog happens by means of a chat interface.

+We provide the ``iglu`` python package where we implemented the gym_ environment for creation artificial builder agents.

 We thank creators of MineRL_, as our codebase depends heavily on their project.